oarina/small-bag-travel/README.md

 ### Colours

-* Image of the blogger and a map were both inherited images that are positioned on the frot page.
-Extrapolating from those colours black in contrast with white fit the serious feel of the topic while both map and an item on bloggers back had an orange color present.
-It made sense to use that color as a contrast with black.
+* Image of the blogger and a map were both inherited images that are positioned on the front page.
+Extrapolating from those colours black in contrast with white fit the serious feel of the topic while both map and an item on bloggers back had an orange colour present.
+It made sense to use that colour as a contrast with black.
 * To tie things together buttons and links also change colour to orange.
-The menu item also lets you know in organ the page you are on.
+The menu item also lets you know in orange what page you are on.
-* The body of the website have a very faint off-white colour that has a light touch of orange to pair it with the active page, map and a rim around blogger.
+* The body of the website has a very faint off-white colour that has a light touch of orange to pair it with the active page, map and a rim around the blogger.
-* To elevate the elements I am using a grey shading that gentle disperses around the edges of footer, header, page sections.
+* To elevate the elements, I am using a grey shading that gently disperses around the edges of footer, header and page sections.
 This gives the items a little pop while also keeping them small and discrete.
 * Test is either white on black or black on white or off white.
 This give maximum readibility while touches like submit buttons hight up in orange.
 * I have also added the same shading of grey around the submit and subscribe buttom to activate only when the button is clicked so that it is clear to the user that they have definitely clicked the button giving them an illusion of an extra dimension.

 ### Styling

 * Main focus is to attract the user to the intro and the sample material.
-I have made every part of an article introductory snippet section (image, heading, caption and text) clickable.
+I have made every part of an article introductory snippet section ,(image, heading, caption and text), clickable.
 So that the user can intuitively click on what they like and get there.
 * Also header and footer are both present in all pages at all times so that the user never needs to scroll to the top or bottm.
-However, the chose is to keep both header and footer small and minimal so that it would not distract from reading the content.
+However, the choice is to keep both header and footer small and minimal so that it would not distract from reading the content.
-* The shadow pop - takes away the edginess of the harsh black and white color layout.
+* The shadow pop - takes away the edginess of the harsh black and white colour layout.
 * Header logo and menu items are designed to collapse onto each other to accomodate for a mobile phone.
-* Even though, majority of the userbase so far is in Ireland, extra accomodation has been made to keep in mind that old and new, small and big devices can review this content from different countires.
+* Even though, majority of the userbase is so far is in Ireland, extra accomodation has been made to keep in mind that old and new, small and big devices can review this content from different countries.
 * Design is mobile first.
-All the content can easily sit in a smal 5 or 6 inch screen both IOS and Android.
+All the content can easily sit in a small 5 or 6 inch screen on both IOS and Android.
 This is also where the header and footer are more useful since the user will navigate easiy no matter where they are on the website.

 # Features